hooliowobbits/Linux-Mouse-Keybinds/README.md

 FORKED FROM https://github.com/dajusc/Linux-Mouse-Keybinds

 # NOTE!
 To get this to work with Logitech g300s
 By default, most of the extra buttons on the the g300s don't actually trigger a mouse button event.
-They assume you're going to bind them to those or keypresses or whatever using their software (which you can do).
-If you're on Linux you can't use the Logitech software, so you can use https://github.com/krayon/ratslap to do that.
+Logitech assumes you're going to bind them something using their software, but if you're on Linux you can't use the Logitech software.
+Instead you can use https://github.com/krayon/ratslap to bind the physical buttons to something that Linux-Mouse-Keybinds can recognise.
 I configured my mouse as follows, noting that I didn't bother configuring all of them (I can't reach them all).

 ```
 $ sudo ./ratslap -mf4 --g5 button6 --g4 button7 --g6 button9 --g7 button8 --select f4